bozeklab/DISK/README.md

 Then, go to the `results` directory and simply launch `python main_fillmissing.py hydra.job.chdir=True`

-This step will be long.
+This step will be long, from a few hours to a few days depending on the size of the dataset and the number of required epochs.
 If possible, launch it on a cluster / computer with a GPU.
 The GPU will be automatically detected and will speed up the training.

 To understand loss plots, see [FAQ](FAQ.md#how-to-know-the-model-has-trained-successfully).